ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 - Output values make information about your infrastructure available on the command line, and can expose information for other Terraform configurations to use.

-- Now add the followings to the `main.tf` file.
+- Now add the following to the `main.tf` file.
 Then run the commands `terraform apply or terraform refresh` and `terraform output`. `terraform output` command is used for reading an output from a state file.
 It reads an output variable from a Terraform state file and prints the value.
 With no additional arguments, output will display all the outputs for the (parent) root module.
 If NAME is not specified, all outputs are printed.

 ```go
 output "tf_example_public_ip" {